 So stories are something that I have grown up with as a part of our day to day life.
 The doing of the ordinary, something extraordinary.

-For me, everything starts with a «I’ll tell you one thing».
-That’s where begins a story.
+For me, everything starts with an “I’ll tell you one thing”.
+That’s where a story begins.

 And this are the stories we like to tell at weddings.